Are dogs allowed at the Huts or on the trails?

 When does winter trail grooming start?

-The trails are ready to be groomed when the ground is completely frozen, and there's at least one foot of snow.
+The trails are ready to be groomed when the ground is completely frozen, and there's enough snow to clear the tops of natural contours of the trails.
+We are as eager to get out there as you are.
 Before the first grooming of the season, we actually pack the trails with a snowmobile to prepare the surface for the groomer.
-Then when the trail hardens, it's ready to be groomed.
-We do our best to keep the Maine Hut Trail groomed throughout the winter, starting around mid-December until the ground begins to thaw... usually in late March.
+When the trail hardens, it's ready to be groomed.
+We do our best to keep the Maine Hut Trail groomed throughout the winter, starting around late December until the ground begins to thaw... usually in late March.
 Always be prepared to encounter a variety of surface conditions throughout the season.

 When should I plan to arrive at the Hut?